Top 5 Reasons People Don’t Go To Rehab florida

 5. I won’t have any friends

-The social circle of an addict involves more or less the same people—addicts.
-When asked about why are they afraid of quitting, most addicts will answer that they are afraid of not having any friends when they get out of the rehab.
+The social circle of a person with addiction involves more or less the same people—people with addiction.
+When asked about why are they afraid of quitting, most people with addiction will answer that they are afraid of not having any friends when they get out of the rehab.

 Of course, you’ll have to give up some of your old friends for obvious reasons.
 The risks of relapsing is enormous if you find yourself near old habits, but many people get through addiction, rehab, and everything that goes with it, and still have acquaintances.
 Good people are everywhere; you’ll have new friends sooner than you think.